anira-project/anira/docs/sphinx/usage.rst

 - ``anira::InferenceBackend::TFLITE`` - TensorFlow Lite models
 - ``anira::InferenceBackend::CUSTOM`` - Custom backend implementations

-Select the backend that corresponds to your model format:
+The first configured model's backend is selected automatically; to run another one, select the backend that corresponds to your model format:

 .. code-block:: cpp

-    // Select the inference backend
+    // Select the inference backend (optional — defaults to the first configured model) inference_handler.set_inference_backend(anira::InferenceBackend::ONNX);
-    inference_handler.set_inference_backend(anira::InferenceBackend::ONNX);

 .. note::